kempsterrrr/specialk/README.md

 ## 🛠 Contributing

 We welcome contributions!
-If you’d like to improve the Katana Starter Kit, fork the repo and submit a PR.
+If you'd like to improve the Katana Starter Kit, fork the repo and submit a PR.

 ---

-3️⃣ Deploy and interact with Katana’s **DeFi money legos**
+3️⃣ Deploy and interact with Katana's **DeFi money legos**

 🚀 **Happy Building!**